The exhibition was held at Västerbotten Museum in Umeå September 14 – November 19 2003.

 Albin Schaeder shows the watch that was salvaged from the ship St. Mikael in the archipelago of Åbo.

 Clockwork by Per Printz (1743-1820) who became Royal watchmaker to Queen Lovisa Ulrika.
 He was the author of the book on wall watches and pocket watches dated 1769.
-The watch is a gold plated pocket watch in a turtle-shell case.

 Hanging to the right: Costume watch/pocketwatch by Stroud, John S. active around the middle of the 18th century.
 Gold-plated clockwork with an engraved decor, plain inner case, outer case and chatelain in gold plated tombak with engraved decor with rocaille and figurines.